EYFS

 We understand that each child is unique and work in close partnership with parents and carers.
 We believe that our children need to be happy and settled in order to learn well and to get the most out of their school life.
 Therefore, it is essential to have a strong and trusting partnership between home and school.

-We aim to provide a smooth transition starting in Pre-School onto Reception, and Reception onto KS1 by providing children with additional time, visits the knowledge, skills and attitudes they need to succeed throughout their education.
+We aim to provide a smooth transition starting in Pre-School onto Reception, and Reception onto KS1 by providing children with additional time and visits so that they develop the knowledge, skills and attitudes they need to succeed throughout their education.

 Implementation